mellisor/json-render-ha-dashboard/README.md

 1. Connect to your Home Assistant instance with a long-lived access token
 2. Select which entities to include and optionally write custom instructions
-3. Claude generates a dashboard layout as a streaming JSON spec, rendered progressively
+3. Claude generates a dashboard layout as a streaming JSON spec, rendered progressively as it arrives
-4. Refine the existing dashboard or regenerate from scratch at any time
+4. Refine the existing dashboard or regenerate from scratch at any time — the live dashboard stays visible while the new spec streams in
+5. Save dashboards to IndexedDB and load them back from the home screen

 Entity states are kept live via the Home Assistant WebSocket API.
 Chart cards fetch historical data from the same connection using `history/history_during_period`.